docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

     !!! info "Restart required"

-        After restarting DMS, outgoing mail will now be signed with your new DKIM key(s) :tada:
+        After restarting DMS (`docker compose up --force-recreate`), outgoing mail will now be signed with your new DKIM key(s) :tada:

 === "Rspamd"